-Based on these factors as well as the other project goals, including maintaining the parkway and controlling development growth, the J-turn configuration was chosen as the preliminary preferred alternative.
+Based on these factors as well as the other project goals, including maintaining the parkway and managing development growth, the J-turn configuration was chosen as the recommended scenario.
 It should be noted that the installation of traffic signals would remain a viable alternative for traffic operations, though that option would not be as effective at satisfying other project goals.